bonsa9/bonsa9/README.md

 - 👋 Hi, I’m @bonsa9
 - 👀 I’m interested in ...web and Mobile development
-- 🌱 I’m currently learning ...Django
+- 🌱 I’m currently learning ...Django and another frameworks
 - 💞️ I’m looking to collaborate on ...web dev projects
 - 📫 How to reach me ...bonsakakuu@gmail.com